PPFilip/smsgw-tg-amqp/README.md

 # Yeastar TG GSM Gateway to RabbitMQ

 ## Intro
 This program relays messages between Yeastar TG series and a RabbitMQ server.
-RabbitMQ is much saner API for when you need to read received messages, since the only native API TG provides to read received messages is a raw telnet socket.
+RabbitMQ is much saner API for when you need to read received messages, since the only native API TG provides to read received messages is a raw telnet socket providing a subset of Asterisk Call Manager AMI commands.
 Since we need to connect to the socket anyway, SMS send functionality is provided as well.

 ## Detail
 ### Receiving SMS